 If you know how to navigate the Internet, use an ATM or shop online, you may already have the computer skills necessary to be successful in an online course.
 Knowing how to download files, attach files to email, and use word-processing software are critical skills in an online environment.
 Any additional special skills needed would be indicated on the instructor's class page.

-You will have an orientation course in our system to work through before your online course begins.
-The orientation course will help familiarize you with the online platform and the tools you will use throughout your online class.
+There are orientation workshops at the beginning of each semester.
+You can find this information on the website or by talking with Advising.
+The orientation workshop will help familiarize you with the online platform and the tools you will use throughout your online class.

 - Is Online Learning for me?

-Much online course work is completed through reading and written communication.
+Much of the online course work is completed through reading and written communication.
 A successful online student exhibits good written communication skills.
 An online learner should also be self-motivated and able to work independently.

 The following online quizzes might also help you to determine if you are a good candidate for an online course: